Have you ever wondered why celebrities and models have beautiful skin tones and flawless appearances? One big reason is their dermatologist.

 Interview: Some universities may conduct entrance interviews for students to admit them into medical schools.

-Step 2: Graduate entry program
+Step 2: Graduate Entry Program

 GAMSAT: You may have to register and appear in the GAMSAT (Graduate Medical School Admissions Test) and pass with a good score.

-GPA: The University may consider your GPA (Grade Point Average) as a part of entry criteria.
+GPA: The University may consider your GPA (Grade Point Average) as a part of the entry criteria.
 The GPA is the average grade you achieved in your undergraduate university degree (seven is the highest).

 Interview: The University may also consider an interview round to grant students entry into the medical school.